darktasevski/CompSci/Math/factors_multiplies_patterns.md

 ---

-## Factors and multiplies

-$$factor ~ \times ~ factor = multiple$$

-Given $9 \times 2 = 18$ we can say that:

--   9 and 2 are factors of 18
--   18 is a multiple of 2

-> Every number has 1 as a factor.
-Every number has itself as a factor.
-A **factor** is a whole number that can divide evenly into another number.
-The factors of 8 are 1, 2, 3, and 4 because all of them divide evenly into 8.
-A factor pair is 2 whole numbers that can be multiplied to get a certain product.
-The factor pairs of 8 are 1 and 8, because 1 x 8 = 8, and 2 and 4, because 2 x 4 = 8.
-A **multiple** is a number that results when we multiply one whole number by another whole number.
-The first four multiples of 3 are 3, 6, 9, and 12.
-We can never list all of the multiples of a number.
-Identifying multiples: We can check to see if a number is a multiple of another number by seeing if it can be divided evenly by the number.
-15 is a multiple of 3 because 15 / 3 = 5

-### Finding Factors Quickly

-Establish the number you want to find the factors of, for example, 24.
-Find two more numbers that multiply to make 24.
-In this case, `1 x 24 = 2 x 12 = 3 x 8 = 4 x 6 = 24`.
-This means the factors of 24 are 1, 2, 3, 4, 6, 8, 12, and 24.

-Factor negative numbers in the same way as positive numbers, but make sure the factors multiply together to produce a negative number.
-For example, the factors of -30 are -1, 1, -2, 2, -3, 3, -5, 5, -6, 6, -10, 10, -15 and 15.

 ## Prime Numbers

 A number that can only be divided by 1 and itself is called a prime number.
 Examples of prime numbers are 2, 3, 5, 7, 11, and 13.
 The number 1 is not considered a prime number because 1 goes into everything.

 > We know that 3x2x5 = 30.
 So 2, 3, and 5 are factors of 30.
 30 is a multiple of each of 3, 2, and 5.
 If a number only has itself and 1 as factors, then the number is _prime_.
+2 IS ALSO THE ONLY EVEN PRIME NUMBER.

 ### Prime factorization